Riccardo-Andreatta/nextjs-blog-ts/posts/incremental-static-regeneration.md

 ## Incremental Static Regeneration: pros and cons

-This rendering method enables us to build apps which load instantly, and are SEO friendly and we keep all the benefits from the Static-Site Generation, overcoming some of the downsides.
+This rendering method enables us to build apps which load instantly, and are SEO friendly and we keep all the benefits from the [Static Site Generation](/posts/static-site-generation), overcoming some of the downsides.

 There’s a few flaws in ISR that need to be considered before going “all-in” on the concept.